 A person in a car requesting Internet access at any time under any driving circumstances in which there is available coverage.
 This may be within a parking garage to obtain information about stores in the area or it could be along the roadside for Web access or to download files or streaming audio/video.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Emergency Services

 Traffic Signal preemption – Currently, many emergency vehicles are capable of causing a red traffic light to turn green via strobe light communication with the traffic signal controller.
 Using 11ai, this capability can be greatly expanded, not only in terms of the operating range, but also to take into account the navigation plan of the vehicle so that other lights in the area can be controlled to clear traffic in advance of the emergency vehicle’s arrival at the intersection, but to account for planned turns.
 This can include video of the scene they are going to and updated navigation directions to account for previously unknown problems.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 An extension of this application is the ability for the emergency vehicle to directly communicate with private sector vehicles ahead of it (and those approaching on cross streets) that they are approaching, from which direction they are approaching, and especially important in congested urban areas, if they desire the private vehicle to move to the right or the left depending on the needs for clearing the intended path.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Ambulance interaction with hospital – an ambulance can upload vital patient information to the hospital they are going to (or to any other specialists that need to be consulted) while en-route.
 Such data may include video as well as instrument readings.
 If the AP is available, such data can be uploaded prior to leaving the scene, perhaps as a means of better defining the best course of action.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 On-site emergency services coordination – Establish a temporary IP network on-site to go beyond what can be done with simple voice-based systems.
 In addition to voice, text, and graphics (e.g. building plans), video from a variety of sources can be shared by all on-site responders and shared with fixed site control centers.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Public Interaction – During an emergency situation, there is a need for improved communication between the emergency services agencies and the public, whether this is to on notice about a situation, to assist in looking for someone (e.g Amber alert) or to conduct an evacuation of an area.
 The public can be advised about actions that they should take that is specific to their location (don’t send out a city-wide evacuation when only a small specific area is involved) and manage the routing of cars and people to avoid grid-lock for either an evacuation or simply when temporarily rerouting traffic.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Incident Scene Pre-Arrival Staging Guidance for Emergency Responders